kaazing/java.client/ws/doc/p_dev_java_secure.md

 This topic provides information on how to add user authentication functionality to Java and Android clients.
 The Java and Android Client APIs use the same authentication classes and methods.

 A challenge handler is a constructor used in an application to respond to authentication challenges from the Gateway when the application attempts to access a protected resource.
-Each of the resources protected by the Gateway is configured with a different authentication scheme (for example, Basic, Application Basic, Application Negotiate, or Application Token), and your application requires a challenge handler for each of the schemes that it will encounter or a single challenge handler that will respond to all challenges.
+Each of the resources protected by the Gateway is configured with a different authentication scheme (for example, Basic, Application Basic, or Application Token), and your application requires a challenge handler for each of the schemes that it will encounter or a single challenge handler that will respond to all challenges.
 Also, you can add a dispatch challenge handler to route challenges to specific challenge handlers according to the URI of the requested resource.

 For information about each authentication scheme type, see [Configure the HTTP Challenge Scheme](https://github.com/kaazing/gateway/blob/develop/doc/security/p_authentication_config_http_challenge_scheme.md).